Tox-Archive/Tox-OSX/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 We also want to thank [Pixeden](http://www.pixeden.com/) for allowing us to redistribute their beautiful [iconset](http://www.pixeden.com/icon-fonts/stroke-7-icon-font-set) inside the application.

+The font used is [Fira](https://mozilla.github.io/Fira/) by Mozilla Foundation.